jmid/mutaml/README.md

 Mutations should not introduce compiler errors, be it type errors or from the pattern-match compiler.
-Should you encounter a situation where this happens please report it in an issue.
+If you encounter a situation where this happens please report it in an issue.